stylekit/stylekit.github.io/_posts/2017-01-16-playground-and-framework.md

 5. File -> new target -> Cocoa framework -> name the framework (FrameWork.framework)

-6. add the .framework files to the folder of your xcode project
+6. Add the .framework files to the folder of your xcode project

 7. Drag the .framework files into the project (set target membership to FrameWork.framework)

-8. cmd + b (aka build)
+8. Cmd + b (aka build)